 When you land in Miami, your cheapest option for getting from the airport is to take the 150 Miami Beach Airport Express Bus.
 It will pick you up right outside the airport terminal (follow signs or ask for the 150 bus stop) and drop you at any one of several stops in South Beach.
 The bus takes about 30 minutes but factor in that the bus runs every 30 minutes and you will need to walk from the bus stop to your accommodation.

-How to do it: It costs $2.65 one-way.
-You can check the schedule and route here (though, I find using ‘directions’ option on Google Maps to be more useful – it gives details of the next bus and an estimate of your door-to-door time).
+It costs $2.65 one-way.
+Here’s the schedule and route (though, I find using ‘directions’ option on Google Maps to be more useful – it gives details of the next bus and an estimate of your door-to-door time).

 10. Get a ride share from the airport